 Director: Steven Ozaki

-Director: Stuart Galbraith IV, Steven Okazaki
+Writers: Stuart Galbraith IV, Steven Okazaki

 Synopsis: Keanu Reeves narrates a documentary about one of the most famous, if not the most famous Japanese actor in the history of cinema: Toshiro Mifune.
 People who have watched him in Yojimbo and Throne of Blood will attest that he is a massive screen presence and we get to see what made him special through archive footage as well as enjoying the reminisces of collaborators and fans inspired by the man.
 The story starts with his childhood through his military service and his career as an actor.